-The purpose of this policy is to establish requirements for employees, students, and other persons (including visitors, guests, contractors, etc.) present on school property to wear face coverings in classrooms, preschool, child care settings and other indoor areas, as well as outdoor areas where a physical distance of 6 feet cannot be maintained between persons, in order to minimize exposure to COVID-19.
+The purpose of this policy is to establish requirements for employees, students, and other persons (including visitors, guests, contractors, etc.) present on school property to wear face coverings in classrooms, preschool, child care settings and other indoor areas.

 II.
 GENERAL OF STATEMENT OF POLICY

-B. Face coverings are meant to protect other people in case the wearer does not know they are infected.
+A. Face coverings are meant to protect wearers and other people in case individuals do not know they are infected.